Skip to content

 Further Reading and Resources

 To ensure you’re delivering the best experience and images possible to your end users, other optimizations exist for responsive images and, if needed, art-directed images.
+Arc Blocks v2 handle these optimizations natively.

-Example Resizer v2 URL:
+Example Resizer v2 URL

-Example image ANS:
+Example of an image ANS

 {